 Click here to view:

 This Strategic Planning Study was the first step in a lengthy process set forth by the Federal Transit Administration.
 The next step - a multi-year study to evaluate the alternative routes and mode options (train, bus, etc.) in greater detail - is called an “Alternatives Analysis.”
 This study will result in identifying the phase’s Locally Preferred Alternative (LPA), which will include a preferred route, mode choice, station locations, and more.
 The LPA will then move forward for environmental review and clearance and preliminary engineering.
+The Alternatives Analysis process will begin in 2014.

 No meetings or events are currently planned for the Ontario Airport Extension.